3 Common Mistakes When Launching a Dairy Product

 How do you get your new product to stand out and translate into sales?
 Having helped myriad companies successfully launch new products — from major brands to start-ups, with a focus on dairy foods — I know first-hand that there are better ways than others to gain consumer interest and trust.

-Here are the top three mistakes I’ve seen dairy food producers make when rolling out products, and how to avoid them.
+Here are the top three dairy food mistakes I’ve seen dairy food producers make when rolling out products, and how to avoid them.

 Your brand assets are the first thing consumers see and the No. 1 factor that will influence their perception of your company.
 Once you’ve established a clear, overarching brand position, it’s imperative to back it up with creative, structured packaging that reinforces your key message.